-Your computer uses Rambus inline memory modules (RIMMs).
+Your computer has up to eight connectors for installing Rambus inline memory modules (RIMMs).

-The IBM-installed RIMMs that come with your computer are non-ECC or ECC (error checking and correction) RDRAM (Rambus dynamic random access memory) modules.
+The IBM-installed RIMMs that come with your computer are ECC (error checking and correction) RDRAM (Rambus dynamic random access memory) modules.

 When installing or replacing RIMMs, take the following information into consideration: